Heart Failure

 NB there is significant overlap in symptoms as there might be chronic heart failure features present, left side

-The NYHA classification is mainly used in chronic HF to assess and guide management
+The NYHA classification is classify the severity of chronic heart failure and guide management:

 NYHA Class Description